AIReSim: A Discrete Event Simulator for Large-scale AI Cluster Reliability Modeling: Evaluation

 We find that as the recovery time (Figure~\ref{fig:graphs}a) increases, the overall training time increases - this is because more time is spent on recovery than on the computation, which means it takes longer for the job to complete.
 However, for a given recovery time, there is a slight decrease in the training time as the number of servers in the working pool increases, due to the increase in the working pool's capacity.

 Similarly, as the waiting time (i.e., time for job preemption) increases, the overall time increases, though the increase is not as pronounced as that for the recovery time.
 This is again to be expected as the longer it takes to preempt a job from the spare pool, the longer the AI job stalls waiting for a server, and hence the longer is the training time.
 This increase is particularly seen when the working pool capacity is 0 servers over the minimum number of servers needed, as it means we need to preempt a job to move a server from the spare pool to the working pool whenever the job runs out of warm standbys.
-Overall, we find that (not surprisingly) having a small number of additional servers in the working pool is better than having none, but that a small number of additional servers (32) will suffice for the simulated system. \emph{Thus, based on these sets of parameters (Table~\ref{tbl:params}), there is no need to have more than 32 additional servers in the working pool, for a total working pool size of 4160.} This illustrates the value of a DES like \relsim as it allows us to optimize our capacity rather than incur wasteful expenditures.
+Overall, we find that (not surprisingly) having a small number of additional servers in the working pool is better than having none, but that a small number of additional servers (32) will suffice for the simulated system. \emph{Thus, based on these sets of parameters (Table~\ref{tbl:params}), there is no need to have more than 32 additional servers in the working pool, for a total working pool size of 4160.} This illustrates the value of \relsim as it allows optimizing capacity and avoiding wasteful expenditures.

 It is also interesting that most of the other parameters in the system did not have a substantial effect on the overall training time of the job (contrary to our expectations).
 This is likely because this simulation run/system is over-provisioned and hence has sufficient redundancy, to tolerate a relatively small number of failures.
 Also, the repair times we simulated are fairly low, and they allow the servers to be returned to the working pool after repair (with a high probability of successful repair) within a relatively few iterations.
 This obviates the need for more expensive mechanisms such as increasing the repair's efficacy (e.g., running more tests) or permanently removing servers that exceed a certain number of failures within a certain time window.
 However, we note that these results may not hold for other system configurations or failure rates.